CaseyRDolan/Corona-Heat-Map/README.md

 # Corona-Heat-Map
  Authors: Casey Dolan, Hollis Pauquette, Navid Khan, Anthony DeMartino

+ Corona-Heat-Map is a Dash web app, which uses the Flask web framework.
+ It can be hosted and deployed on any of the major web hosting services, ie. Azure (IIS), AWS (Elastic Beanstalk), or Google app Engine.
+ A full list of deployment options and steps can be found here: https://flask.palletsprojects.com/en/1.1.x/deploying/

+ Due to its compatibility with the Flask web framework and its relative ease of deployment, we chose to use Heroku web hosting.
+ Our deployed version of the Corona-Heat-Map web app can be found here: https://covidheatmap.herokuapp.com/ Below is a list of steps to deploy using Heroku on windows.

  Steps to deploy the Corona-Heat-Map web app using heroku on windows:
  1.  download python 3 (https://www.python.org/downloads/)